 Puerto Rico is a territory of the United States.
 Puerto Ricans are U.S. citizens.
 You don’t need a passport to fly to Puerto Rico from anywhere within the United States.
 The island is located within U.S. borders and uses U.S. currency.
 Puerto Ricans have among the highest level of U.S. military service in the country.

 Yet many people believe that Puerto Rico is a foreign country.
 It’s not.
-Last week, Mr. Stephen Moore, a Senior Economic Contributor at FreedomWorks and distinguished visiting fellow with the Project for Economic Growth at the Heritage Foundation, had this to say about Puerto Rico when testifying before the United States Senate Judiciary Committee:
+In a striking example, an expert witness recently had this to say about Puerto Rico when testifying before the United States Senate Judiciary Committee: